tbrlpld/100-days-of-code/log.md

 ## Day 42: November 27, 2019, Wednesday

 ### Today's Progress
-Built a #react todo app, that is pre-populated with data from an API. #100DaysOfWeb @TalkPython @pybites
+Built a #react todo app, that is pre-populated with data from an API. #100DaysOfWeb @TalkPython @Pybites

 Could not figure out how to add elements to the beginning of the array.
 That only led to a repeated last element.